DevoidSloth/bang/README.md

 ## Installation

-1. Download the extension from the Chrome Web Store (COMING SOON)
+1. --Download the extension from the Chrome Web Store (COMING SOON)--
 2. Download the extension via `git clone https://github.com/devoidsloth/bangs-extension.git`
 3. Open Chrome and navigate to chrome://extensions
 4.